 Relative to many other parts of the world, South Africa is still a very young country, and as such we don’t have nearly as many historic buildings as say, for example, somewhere like the United Kingdom.
 To give you an idea, in terms of South Africa’s National Heritage Resources Act “no person may alter or demolish any structure or part of a structure which is older than 60 years without a permit issued by the relevant provincial heritage resources authority”.
 Whereas in England the general principle is that all buildings built before 1700 are likely to be listed, and thus protected, as are most buildings built between 1700 and 1850.
 So, we’re looking at buildings that are literally centuries apart in terms of their age!
 That said, South Africa, and indeed Durban, does have some wonderful examples of 19th and early 20th century architecture, some of which are detailed below:

 Designed by Peter Paterson and completed in 1866, our very own Old Court House Museum happens to be the oldest surviving government building in Durban!
 Over the past 150 years this two-storey building has served as a post office, municipal offices, a library, and even as a canteen serving food during the first and second world wars.
 But, as its name suggests, it’s original function was as a courthouse.

 Visit the Durban Local History Museums’ blog to read more about the fascinating history of our city’s oldest public building.

-Fondly known as ‘Elephant House’, when the home was first constructed elephants still roamed around the Berea bush, and the story goes that the animals enjoyed using the verandah posts to rub their hides!
+Fondly known as ‘Elephant House’ as when it was first constructed, elephants still roamed around the Berea bush, the story goes that the animals enjoyed using the verandah posts to rub their hides!
 The house is currently up for sale and comes complete with a cannon that was salvaged in 1854 when the pepper ship, Ariosto, was shipwrecked off the coast of Durban!